Jean-Paul de Dadelsen: Journalism

 In 1946 he returned to London as special political correspondent for Combat.
 When Camus left Combat in 1947, de Dadelsen became London correspondent of the paper, Franc-Tireur, a post he filled 1948-1949.
 He had a son, Michel, by Elizabeth-Ann Heffernan (de Dadelsen), an actor.

 Between 1946 and 1951 de Dadelsen presented, from London, a weekly current affairs programme, “Les Propos du Vendredi”, for the BBC French Section.
 He was an editor for both the BBC French and German services until 1956.
 In 1951 he moved to Geneva where he focused his career on Europe.
 He collaborated with Denis de Rougemont at the European Cultural Centre and became adviser to Jean Monnet and his European Coal and Steel Community in Luxembourg.

-In 1956 he became deputy director of the International Press Institute in Zurich.
-Jean-Paul de Dadelsen died in Zurich in June 1957 from a brain tumour.
+In 1956 he became deputy director of the International Press Institute in Zürich.
+Jean-Paul de Dadelsen died in Zürich on 23 June 1957 from a brain tumour.